oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/curacao.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King WILLEM-ALEXANDER of the Netherlands (since 30 April 2013); represented by Governor Lucille A. GEORGE-WOUT (since 4 November 2013)
+- `國家元首`: King WILLEM-ALEXANDER of the Netherlands (since 30 April 2013); represented by Governor Lucille A. GEORGE-WOUT (since 4 November 2013)
-- `head of government`: Prime Minister Gilmar PISAS (since 14 June 2021)
+- `政府首腦`: Prime Minister Gilmar PISAS (since 14 June 2021)
-- `cabinet`: Cabinet sworn-in by the governor
+- `内閣`: Cabinet sworn-in by the governor
-- `elections/appointments`: the monarch is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party usually elected prime minister by the Parliament of Curacao; election last held on 19 March 2021 (next to be held in 2025)
+- `選舉/任命`: the monarch is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party usually elected prime minister by the Parliament of Curacao; election last held on 19 March 2021 (next to be held in 2025)

 ### 立法部門
-- `description`: unicameral Parliament of Curacao (21 seats; members directly elected by party-list proportional representation vote to serve 4-year terms)
+- `描述`: unicameral Parliament of Curacao (21 seats; members directly elected by party-list proportional representation vote to serve 4-year terms)
-- `elections`: last held on 19 March 2021 (next to be held in 2025)
+- `選舉`: last held on 19 March 2021 (next to be held in 2025)
-- `election results`: percent of vote by party - MFK 27.8%, PAR 13.9%, PNP 12.5%, MAN 6.4%, KEM 5.4%, TPK 5.2%; seats by party - MFK 9, PAR 4, PNP 4, MAN 2, KEM 1, TPK 1; composition - men 15, women 6, percent of women 28.6%
+- `選舉結果`: percent of vote by party - MFK 27.8%, PAR 13.9%, PNP 12.5%, MAN 6.4%, KEM 5.4%, TPK 5.2%; seats by party - MFK 9, PAR 4, PNP 4, MAN 2, KEM 1, TPK 1; composition - men 15, women 6, percent of women 28.6%

 ### 司法部門
-- `highest court(s)`: Joint Court of Justice of Aruba, Curacao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba or "Joint Court of Justice" (sits as a 3-judge panel); final appeals heard by the Supreme Court, in The Hague, Netherlands
+- `最高法院`: Joint Court of Justice of Aruba, Curacao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba or "Joint Court of Justice" (sits as a 3-judge panel); final appeals heard by the Supreme Court, in The Hague, Netherlands
-- `judge selection and term of office`: Joint Court judges appointed by the monarch for life
+- `法官遴選和任期`: Joint Court judges appointed by the monarch for life
-- `subordinate courts`: first instance courts, appeals court; specialized courts
+- `下級法院`: first instance courts, appeals court; specialized courts

 ### 政黨
 Korsou di Nos Tur or KdnTKorsou Esun Miho or KEMMovementu Futuro Korsou or MFKMovementu Progresivo or MPMovishon Antia Nobo or MANPartido Antia Restruktura or PARPartido Inovashon Nashonal or PINPartido Nashonal di Pueblo or PNPPueblo Soberano or PSTrabou pa Kòrsou or TPKUn Korsou Hustu